 The Escalade’s second and third rows also fold flat – and at the touch of a button.
 This creates a total of 94.2 cubic feet of space – enough to easily cart home a full-size outdoor gas grille with accessories.
 I know it can, because I did exactly that with my test Caddy.

-Per the Mad Men meme, Cadillac has been dialing up some classic-era Cadillac themes (no, not fake convertible tops and opera lights on the C pillars).
+Per the Mad Men meme, Cadillac has been dialing up some classic-era Cadillac themes.
 These include very tall – and very thin – taillights whose shape evokes the classic look of Caddys from the late ’50s and early ’60s.
 Up front, a massive chrome grille is set off on either side by inverted L-shaped headlights with five stacked individual LED projector bulbs.

 You can order everything imaginable – just about – that might be on a just-signed first-round draft pick’s wish list, including Blu-ray player and power retracting steps with puddle lighting.

-WiFi “hot spot” take-it-with-you Internet access is also on the menu – and (for 2016) the Escalade will send text messages or e-mail when it needs servicing.
+WiFi hot spot take-it-with-you Internet access is also on the menu – and the Escalade will even send you text messages when it needs servicing.

 Cadillac hasn’t caved.